Glazing your work

 What level is the course and do I need any particular skills?

-This half-day workshop are suitable both for beginners and for more advanced students.
+This workshop is suitable both for beginners and for more advanced students.
 Please do not book this course if you have not attended a course at City Lit.

 You should be able to follow simple verbal instructions to support demonstrations, hand-outs, for health and